Pods are the smallest deployable units of computing that can be created and managed in Kubernetes.

-Because pods represent running processes on nodes in the cluster, it is important to allow those processes to gracefully terminate when they are no longer needed (vs being violently killed with a KILL signal and having no chance to clean up).
+Because Pods represent running processes on nodes in the cluster, it is important to allow those processes to gracefully terminate when they are no longer needed (vs being violently killed with a KILL signal and having no chance to clean up).
 Users should be able to request deletion and know when processes terminate, but also be able to ensure that deletes eventually complete.
-When a user requests deletion of a pod the system records the intended grace period before the pod is allowed to be forcefully killed, and a TERM signal is sent to the main process in each container.
-Once the grace period has expired the KILL signal is sent to those processes and the pod is then deleted from the API server.
+When a user requests deletion of a Pod, the system records the intended grace period before the Pod is allowed to be forcefully killed, and a TERM signal is sent to the main process in each container.
+Once the grace period has expired, the KILL signal is sent to those processes, and the Pod is then deleted from the API server.
 If the Kubelet or the container manager is restarted while waiting for processes to terminate, the termination will be retried with the full grace period.

 An example flow:

 - User sends command to delete Pod, with default grace period (30s)